-Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open-source distributed version control system designed to handle small to very large projects with speed and efficiency.
 Git is relatively very easy to learn and has a tiny footprint with lightning-fast performance.
-Git helps in tracking changes in source code during software development.
-It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+It helps in tracking changes in source code during software development.
+Designed for coordinating work among programmers.
+But it can also be used to track changes in any set of files.
 Here are some related Git contents: How to install Git on macOS, how to use AWS CodeCommit, and how to clone a repository and install software from GitHub on Windows.
+In this guide, you will learn how to uninstall Git from macOS.

 Git was installed to the following path: